mvolkmann/blog/src/rust.md

 println!("f={:?}, g={:?}", f, g);
 ```

-References are automatically dereferenced when used.
+Any type that acts like a pointer to another type
+(ex. `&variable` and smart pointers like `Box`, `Rc`, and `Arc`)
+can be dereferenced to get the value to which it points.
+This can be done with the `*` operator.
+Automatic dereferencing is performed by the dot operator
+which is used to access a field or method of a type.
+Finally, automatic dereferencing occurs when
+a reference type is passed to a function or macro.
-This is why we were able to print `f` without specifying `*f`,
+This is why we were able to print `f` above
-but that also works.
+without specifying `*f`, but that also works.

-Borrowing does not transfer (also referred to as "move") ownership,
+Borrowing does not transfer (also referred to as "move") ownership.
-so a borrowed variable can go out of scope without
+A borrowed variable can go out of scope without
 freeing the memory associated with the original variable.

 When a value is mutable and ownership is borrowed,